Congress finally moves to stop surprise medical billing as part of spending deal | NewsChannel 3-12

 Congress finally moves to stop surprise medical billing as part of spending deal

-Congress may finally be ready to address one of Americans’ biggest health care headaches: surprise medical billing.
+Congress has finally addressed one of Americans’ biggest health care headaches: surprise medical billing.

-Lawmakers said they will include a bipartisan, bicameral agreement to stop the practice in this week’s government spending bill.
+Lawmakers included a bipartisan, bicameral agreement to stop the practice in this week’s government spending bill.
 The deal among key players in both the House and Senate was released earlier this month — a year after the last joint-chamber agreement was announced before withering amid competing measures in the House.

 At issue are the bills that patients get after receiving care from out-of-network physicians or hospitals, often in emergency situations.
 Roughly 1 in every 6 emergency room or in-hospital stays generated at least one out-of-network medical bill in 2017, according to a Kaiser Family Foundation analysis.

-Note: This story has been updated with bill passage and additional details of the legislation.